What Do Parents Ask?

 What is the accommodation like?

-Students share gender-seperated rooms with private bathrooms.
+Students share gender-separated rooms with private bathrooms.
 Rustic Pathways program leaders stay on site to provide 24/7 supervision.
 All accommodations are vetted to ensure a safe, welcoming environment for students.

 Can friends room together?